3 AI Models For Transcribing German Text In Fraktur, Kurrent and Sütterlin

 If you regularly work with German historical documents then there are three types of German script that you are probably very familiar with: Fraktur, Kurrent, and Sütterlin.
 These scripts were used from the 16th century right up until the Second World War, covering several centuries of German and Central European history.
 However, nowadays, they are almost impossible to read for the untrained eye, making transcribing these kinds of documents a long and time-consuming process.

 Thankfully, technology can now speed things up.
 Platforms such as Transkribus use AI models to recognise Fraktur, Kurrent, Sütterlin, and other scripts, and automatically create a digital version of the text.
-These digital versions can then be easily searched for certain words or phrases and easily shared with colleagues and the general public.
+These digital versions can then be easily searched for certain words or phrases and shared with colleagues and the general public.

 If you are new to using Transkribus to read historical documents in German, this post will introduce you to these three key scripts and show you three AI models that are ideal for transcribing them.